cmccabe/lksmith/README.md

 4. Calling pthread_cond_wait on something that isn't a mutex locked by the current thread.

+5. Simultaneously calling pthread_cond_wait on the same condition variable using different mutexes.

 What choices are available for LKSMITH\_OUTPUT?
 -------------------------------------------------